- Hofstra University (B.A., 1968)

 - Eagle-Picher Indus., Inc. v.
 United States, 657 F. Supp.
 803 (E.D.
 Pa.
 1987).

-Gary I. Rubin’s areas of expertise include pharmaceutical, environmental, products liability, and toxic tort law, with an emphasis on environmental litigation and counseling, and pharmaceutical products liability and toxic tort litigation (including pesticides and workplace chemical exposure).
+Gary I. Rubin’s areas of expertise include pharmaceutical, environmental, and products liability law, with an emphasis on environmental litigation and counseling, and pharmaceutical products liability litigation.
+His practice also includes significant experience in internal investigations (including whistleblower matters) and representation of corporate representatives in deposition and at trial.

 Mr. Rubin's practice focuses on corporate conduct, employee, and liability issues.
 He has developed successful strategies for the preparation and defense of depositions and trial testimony of dozens of current and former employees, including so-called "apex" employees.
 In the environmental arena, he litigates coverage issues on behalf of policyholders, provides oversight of Superfund remedial projects, conducts environmental due diligence reviews and audits, and provides counsel on federal and state UST programs, shareholder and successor liability in acquisitions and real estate transactions, CERCLA reporting requirements, and used oil and hazardous waste matters.

 Mr. Rubin has experience in investigations of corporate practices in the pharmaceutical, medical device, and manufacturing industries.
 He has conducted interviews of nearly 200 corporate employees on their practices, and has defended more than 130 depositions of those employees.